JadeMatrix/SHOW/examples/README.md

 ```

-Then paste this:

 ```http
 BBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBB

 ```

-and finally this:

 ```http
 CCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCC

 ```

-The server should echo back each of the three lines as soon as you paste them in.
-Note that there is a newline following each of those data chunks.
-This might not show up with some Markdown renderers, so try opening this file in a plaintext editor and copying from there.
+The server should echo back each of the three lines as soon as you press enter.

 # `fileserve`